jakemcc/jakemccrary.com/source/_posts/2017-07-02-becoming-aware-of-your-phone-usage.markdown

 ### I wish it worked all the time

 I suppose this is an argument for getting a [Google Home](https://store.google.com/us/product/google_home?hl=en-US) or [Amazon Echo](http://amzn.to/2vctz9A).
 I have to wake my phone up to use voice commands with it.
-This limits the usefulness as I have to be within reach of my phone and by the time I’ve already touched it to unlock the phone, I might as well just use the touch screen.
+This limits the usefulness as I have to be within reach of my phone and by the time I've already touched it to unlock the phone, I might as well just use the touch screen.

 ### I wish it could do more